-I’ve been writing since elementary school, but I’m still struggling to build writing routines.
-I know good writing routines are important, so I know I need to build them.
+I’ve been writing since elementary school, but I’m still struggling to do it consistently.
+I know good writing routines are important, so it’s definitely time to build them.

 I’m not sure what it is about my personality that makes me love the idea of routines, then actively fight against them when it comes to putting the plans into action.
 Like, I want to be crazy productive.
 I want to get shit done.
 I want to achieve all the goals I’ve set for myself.
 But for whatever reason, when I sit down to work, I struggle.